s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

 root
 ```

-And we get the sell as root.
+And we get the shell as root.
 Cheers!